Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Case Studies

 \section{Case Studies}

-To examine the relationship between cellular spatial organization and patient survival outcomes, we analyzed two real-world datasets: lung cancer pathology images from NSCLC patients in the NLST and oral tissue pathology images from OPMD patients in the EPOC trial at The University of Texas MD Anderson Cancer Center.
+To illustrate the use of SASHIMI as an exploratory spatial analysis and feature extraction platform, we analyzed two real-world datasets: lung cancer pathology images from NSCLC patients in the NLST and oral tissue pathology images from OPMD patients in the EPOC trial at The University of Texas MD Anderson Cancer Center.

-To evaluate the prognostic relevance of spatial features, functional Cox proportional hazards (FCoxPH) models were fitted using the \texttt{survival} package in \texttt{R}.
+Rather than performing a comprehensive evaluation or comparative assessment of spatial features, these case studies are intended to demonstrate how SASHIMI facilitates systematic extraction, visualization, and organization of diverse spatial descriptors from AI-segmented histopathology images.
+To provide a concrete illustration of downstream analysis, functional Cox proportional hazards (FCoxPH) models were fitted using the \texttt{survival} package in \texttt{R}.
 Patient ID was used as a clustering variable to account for within-patient correlations arising from multiple image regions.
 Each spatial feature was modeled individually, with patient age and cancer stage included as additional scalar covariates.
-Statistical significance was assessed across multiple thresholds to identify spatial descriptors potentially associated with patient prognosis.
+Statistical significance was assessed across multiple thresholds in an exploratory manner, with the goal of highlighting representative spatial patterns that may warrant further investigation rather than establishing definitive prognostic biomarkers.
 To characterize distance-dependent spatial dynamics, we applied functional principal component analysis (FPCA) to the computed functional descriptors.
 Spatial functions were decomposed using FPCA based on the Karhunen–Loève expansion~\citep{kong2018flcrm}, and the first two principal components, which captured approximately 90\% of the total variance, were retained.
 The resulting FPCA scores were then used as covariates in the survival analysis models, along with additional scalar covariates.
 Additional methodological details are provided in the supplementary materials.